Server Variables in Qntrl Efficient Script Automation | Qntrl Online Help

 • Create and Configure a CodeX Script

 Prerequisite Prior to creating a codex, it is essential to establish a board since the configured codex scripts can be activated within that Board when specific conditions arise.
-Add a Script To add a new script, follow the below steps: Navigate to ...
+Create and Configure a Script Enable and use AI code assistant from ...

 • Summary